ArweaveAlex/arc-pools/README.md

 ```

 __Modify the pools.json file to generate your pool.__ Modify the following configs -

-1. `POOL_NAME` will be used to specify which pool you are running the client for in the future, so modify this to be related to your pool eg. Iraq war could be `iraq-war`.
-2. `state.title` is the title of your pool.
+1. `state.title` is the title of your pool.
-3. `state.description` is a long description of your pool.
-It can contain
-    Text and/or HTML.
+2. `state.description` is a long description of your pool.
+It can contain Text and/or HTML.
-4. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
+3. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
 This can be left empty or contain multiple uids.
-5. `keywords` is a list of the main keywords to track in the mining process.
+4. `keywords` is a list of the main keywords to track in the mining process.
 This is the core driving data that instructs the mining programs of what to pull from Twitter and Wikipedia.

 __Lastly run the client from within the directory containing pools.json.__